bertofurth/Seagate-Central-Debian/README.md

 If "current_kernel=kernel1" then the boot partition is /dev/sda1

 If "current_kernel=kernel2" then the boot partition is /dev/sda2

+Mount the relevant boot partition, copy the desired kernel image to it, then reboot, as per the following example

+    mount /dev/sda2 /boot
+    cp /kernel/uImage.4k /boot/uImage
+    reboot

 ### Optimize disk layout.
 One problem with using the native Seagate Central native disk layout is that it is